Getting Started with the µTest++ Testing Framework

 Benefits

-- Versatility in testing both C and C++ projects: Provides a streamlined testing process for projects containing both languages.
+- Versatility in testing both C and C++ projects: Delivers a streamlined testing process suitable for projects encompassing both languages.

-- Utilisation of contemporary C++20 features for optimal performance: Enhances readability and maintainability of the code.
+- Adoption of modern C++20 features for optimal performance: Improves code readability and maintainability.

-- Reduced complexity and improved clarity without macros: Simplifies the testing process.
+- Reduced complexity and enhanced clarity through the absence of macros: Simplifies the testing workflow.

-- Structured approach to organising and executing tests: Facilitates easier management and scalability of test scenarios.
+- Structured methodology for organising and executing tests: Facilitates straightforward management and scalability of test cases.

-- Simplified test suite management with automated registration: Requires reduced manual intervention and improves efficiency.
+- Simplified management of test suites via automated registration: Minimises manual intervention and enhances efficiency.

-- Enhanced performance on embedded platforms with limited memory: Optimises resource utilisation and performance.
+- Superior performance on embedded platforms with constrained memory resources: Optimises utilisation and overall system performance.

 Install

-The source code library can be installed automatically with xpm or manually, either by copying the relevant files into the target project, or by linking the entire project as a Git submodule.
+The source code library can be installed either automatically via xpm or manually.
+Manual installation can be performed by copying the necessary files directly into the target project or by linking the entire project as a Git submodule.

-The details for installing the µTest++ Testing Framework can be found in the Install Guide.
+Comprehensive instructions for installing the µTest++ Testing Framework are available in the Install Guide.

 Status

-The µTest++ Testing Framework project is fully functional, stable, and suitable for use in production environments.
+The µTest++ Testing Framework project is robust, reliable, and fully operational, making it well-suited for deployment in production environments.

 Testing